Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/im/index.rst

    Flux-vector controller for induction machine drives.

    This class implements a variant of flux-vector control.
-Rotor coordinates and decoupling between the stator flux and torque channels are used [#Tii2025b]_.
+Decoupling between the stator flux and torque channels is used [#Tii2025b]_.

    :param par: Machine model parameters.
-   :type par: InductionMachineInvGammaPars
+   :type par: InductionMachineInvGammaPars | InductionMachinePars
    :param cfg: Flux-vector control configuration.
    :type cfg: FluxVectorControllerCfg
    :param sensorless: If True, sensorless control is used, defaults to True.